PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ```
 ./mbl-tools/build-mbl/run-me.sh -- --machine <MACHINE>
 ```
-Select the <MACHINE> value for your Mbed Linux device from the table below:
+Select the <MACHINE> value for your MBL device from the table below:

 | Device | MACHINE |
 | ---  | --- |